 Your brand and logo should appear on the front panel.
 Make it look clear and professional.
 People like to know who they are buying from.
 Besides, loyal customers can easily recognize your products.

 CBD quality degrades over time so people want to know how old the product is or when it expires.
 It also may be one of the things they check first.
 Tinctures and edibles must be consumed within months, for instance.
-But the longest shelf life of a CBD product does not go over two years.
+Make sure to include this information on your labels for edibles.
+The longest shelf life of a CBD product does not go over two years.

 This informs customers about when or where the product was made.
 Also, in case of a recall, it can track down an entire batch or lot to withdraw it from the market.